The Military Adventuremobile – Response to “We Bought A Military Truck So You Don’t Have To.”

 Double Nuts (Ought-Ought): Our company “daily driver,” well-maintained, fully serviced and reliable, the only aesthetics done so far are spot bodywork and paint to repair corrosion damage

-Forty-Eight: This lucky beast will be pulled from the weeds soon, and broken down for complete rebuild—soup-to-nuts.
+Forty-Eight: This lucky beast needs a complete rebuild—soup-to-nuts.
 Watch for that work on our Instagram feed beginning Winter 2018

 These machines are very durable, but they are not Toyota 4Runners with AK47-like 22RE or 5VZ-FE engines; they’re more like a Harley Davidson, or Caterpillar heavy-equipment.
 These machines need maintenance.
 You cannot buy one from online auction or off a car lot, hop-in, and drive it thousands of miles without thorough—sometimes professional—inspection, and a good dose of rehabilitation maintenance.
 Checking the fluid levels and kicking the tires simply will not get you far without trouble.
 The fact that some of these trucks withstand this sort of abuse as long as they do, is a testament to their durability.
 To stay out of trouble, remember this simple yet important rule—mechanical maintenance first, aesthetics and adventuring second.
 But whatever you do, never stop adventuring.
 We live, learn and grow through these adventures, and these are the experiences worth having.